IBM/ubiquity-docker-plugin/README.md

  * Native POSIX Client
  * CES NFS (Scalable and Clustered NFS Exports)

-### Supported Volume Types
+#### Supported Volume Types

 The volume driver supports creation of three types of volumes in Spectrum Scale:

 ***1. Fileset Volume***

 Fileset Volume is a volume which maps to a fileset in Spectrum Scale.
-Fileset Volume is the default type of creating a volume.
+By default, this will create a dependent Spectrum Scale fileset, which supports Quota and other Policies, but does not support snapshots.
+If snapshots are required, then a independent volume can also be requested.
+Note that there are limits to the number of filesets that can be created, please see Spectrum Scale docs for more info.

 ***2. Lightweight Volume***

 Lightweight Volume is a volume which maps to a sub-directory within an existing fileset in Spectrum Scale.

-***3. Fileset With Quota Volume***

-Fileset with Quota Volume is a volume which maps to a fileset, along with quota limit set on it, in Spectrum Scale.<br/>
+The fileset could be a previously created 'Fileset Volume'.
+Lightweight volumes allow users to create unlimited numbers of volumes, but lack the ability to set quotas, perform individual volume snapshots, etc.

+To use Lightweight volumes, but take advantage of Spectrum Scale features such a encryption, simply create the Lightweight volume in a Spectrum Scale fileset that has the desired features enabled.

+#### Supported Volume Features
+Each docker plugin supports an extendable set of storage specific options.
+They are passed to Docker via the 'opt' option on the command line as a set of key-value pairs.

-Quota, especially fileset based quota, must be enabled on the file system.
+ * Quotas - Fileset Volumes can have a max quota limit set.
+Quota support for filesets must be already enabled on the file system.
+    * Usage: --opt quota=<numeric value><Unit such as 'M' for megabytes>

 ### Usage